Filpill/blog-web/content/projects/hugo.md

 # Summary

-Building this projects website was driven by a need to have an easy way showcase my projects without devoting a large amount of time to formatting and maintaining HTML code.
+I wanted to showcase my projects without devoting a large amount of time to maintaining HTML code and needed a framework to make it easy to share my projects.

+Hugo is a static site generator written in Go and compiles your documents written in markdown into cleanly formatted HTML and CSS files.

 The first iteration of my website was manually written in HTML/CSS.
-However I decided to port over to a website using Hugo's framework which is fast and versitile.

-As such there exists static site generators available which are able to solve such a problem.

-Hugo is a static site generator written in Go and compiles your documents written in markdown into cleanly formatted HTML and CSS files.
+It was a little bit ugly compared to the second iteration which is using hugo framework.
+Additionally, using someone else's theme takes alot of the legwork out of the page design.

-The compiled HTML files are hosted on my github pages.
+The compiled HTML files are hosted on my github pages for reference.

 # Process

-I will provide some general guidance as to how this website was developed, although this guidance should be adapted accordingly according to the OS being used.
+Here is some general guidance as to how this website was developed from a Linux OS perspective.
+The guidance should be adapted according to the OS being used:

 ## Github Repositories

 - To build and deploy the website, we require two seperate repositories:
-	- A production repo [blog-web](https://github.com/Filpill/blog-web): containing the markup documents
+	- A production repo [blog-web](https://github.com/Filpill/blog-web): with markup documents and web config.
-	- A deployment repo [Filpill.github.io](https://github.com/Filpill/Filpill.github.io): containing the file compiled into static HTML
+	- A deployment repo [Filpill.github.io](https://github.com/Filpill/Filpill.github.io): with compiled static HTML files.

+- Content is added to the markdown documents in the production repo.
+This is later compiled into static HTML.
-- After the producing the file in the production repo, the static files sitting in the public folder are pushed inot the deployment repo.
+- The static files reside in the public folder.
+They are eventually pushed into the deployment repo.
-- The deployment repo exists so we can allow github to easily search the html files and display them.
+- The deployment repository exists so we can allow github to display the HTML files.

 ## Installing Hugo

-- I'm working from an arch based linux OS at the time of development.
+- I'm working from an Arch based Linux OS at the time of development.
-- Installing the hugo on arch can be simply done with the following pacman command:
+- Installing the hugo on arch can be done with the following pacman command:

 ```[zsh]
 sudo pacman -S hugo